Transcendence Meets Normality: Construction of Transcendentally Normal Numbers: Introduction

 \begin{conjecture} Every irrational algebraic number $\alpha \in \rr$ is normal. \end{conjecture}

+We are currently very far from proving Conjecture~\ref{con:alg}: so far, it has only been shown that the number of '1's within the first $N$ digits in the binary representation of irrational algebraic numbers grows at least as fast as $\sqrt{N}$ \cite{BBS16,Van18}.
 Most likely irrational algebraic numbers are normal for very different reasons than transcendent constants such as $e$ and $\pi$.
 The concept of transcendental normality sets $e$ and $\pi$ nicely apart from algebraic numbers.
 More generally, one may introduce an analogue of the algebraic degree in the context of normal numbers.

 \begin{definition} For a real number $x \in \rr$ we define its algebraic normality degree as

 if the set on the RHS is not empty, and otherwise $\deg_{an}(x) = \infty$.
 A number $x$ is transcendentally normal if and only if $\deg_{an}(x) = \infty.$ \end{definition}